prithvi-bharadwaj/Antigravity-IDE/README.md

 1. Open Unity.
 2. Go to **Window > Package Manager**.
 3. Click the **+** icon > **Add package from git URL...**.
-4. Enter the URL of this repository (e.g., `https://github.com/username/repo.git?path=/com.antigravity.ide` if inside a subfolder, or just the repo URL if root).
+4. Enter the URL of this repository: `https://github.com/prithvi-bharadwaj/Antigravity-IDE.git`
+    *   *Note: If you moved the package into a subfolder within the repo, append `?path=/Foldername`.*

 ### via Disk
 1. Open **Window > Package Manager**.